StefanTerdell/json-schema-to-zod/README.md

 const module = jsonSchemaToZod(myObject, { module: "esm" });

 // `type` can be either a string or - outside of the CLI - a boolean.
-If its `true`, the name of the type will be the name of the schema with a capitalized first letter. const moduleWithType = jsonSchemaToZod(myObject, {
+If it's `true`, the name of the type will be the name of the schema with a capitalized first letter. const moduleWithType = jsonSchemaToZod(myObject, {
   name: "mySchema",
   module: "esm",